-There is also some evidence that hemoglobin, cytoskeletal, and membrane proteins of RBCs may be targeted by S-nitrosation reactions (Diederich et al. 2018; Grau et al. 2013).
-The presence and physiological significance of a cysteine redox switch in hemoglobin (Cys63 of the β -chain) was studied by Stemler and colleagues and is still very lively discussed in the literature (Hess et al. 2005; Premont et al. 2020; Sun et al. 2019).
+There is also some evidence that hemoglobin, cytoskeletal, and membrane proteins of RBCs may be targeted by S-nitrosation reactions (Grau et al. 2013; Diederich et al. 2018).
+The presence and physiological significance of a cysteine redox switch in hemoglobin (Cys63 of the $\beta$ -chain) was studied by Stemler et al. and is still very lively discussed in the literature (Hess et al. 2005; Sun et al. 2019; Premont et al. 2020).

-To answer the question whether human spectrin thiols can be targeted by nitrosation reactions in RBCs, purified spectrin or RBC ghosts were treated with high, nonphysiological concentrations of the nitrosothiol S-nitroso cysteine (CysNO).
+To answer the question whether human spectrin thiols can be targeted by nitrosation reactions in RBCs, purified spectrin or RBC ghosts were treated with high, non-physiological concentrations of the nitrosothiol S-nitroso cysteine (CysNO).
 Nitrosation was analyzed by (I) reduction of S-nitrosospectrin by using acetic triiodide solution and detection of released NO by chemiluminescence, applying a method established for albumin (Marley et al. 2000), and (II) biotin switch assay, followed by Western blotting.
 As a positive control, human serum albumin was analyzed in parallel.
-Treatment with CvsNO resulted in nitrosation of both purified spectrin and spectrin within the intact cytoskeleton of RBC ghosts (Diederich et al. 2018).
+Treatment with CysNO resulted in nitrosation of both purified spectrin and spectrin within the intact cytoskeleton of RBC ghosts (Diederich et al. 2018).

 Clearly these experiments indicate that nitrosation may occur on spectrin.
-Note, however, that physiological formation of nitrosospecies in RBCs, such as nitrosothiols, and their physiological significance are still highly debated (Hess et al. 2005; Premont et al. 2020; Rassaf et al. 2003; Sun et al. 2019).
+Note, however, that physiological formation of nitrosospecies in RBCs, such as nitrosothiols, and their physiological significance are still highly debated (Rassaf et al. 2003; Hess et al. 2005; Sun et al. 2019; Premont et al. 2020).
 Localization and effects of nitrosation of spectrin and other cytoskeletal proteins on RBC structural and functional properties under physiological conditions need to be further studied.